-Figure 9: A) Line: Reconstruction error of kCSD with ridge regression on the whole data set for a wide range of parameters.
-Circle indicates the value of λ chosen via cross-validation.
-B) Line: Reconstruction error for iCSD and kCSD (with λ and R chosen via cross-validation) for increasing std. of noise.
-Potentials used for the reconstructions were generated by the 'big sources' CSD profile and recorded on a 7 x 7 regular rectangular grid.
+Figure 9: (A) Line: Reconstruction error of kCSD with ridge regression on the whole data set for a wide range of parameters.
+The circle indicates the value of λ chosen via cross-validation.
+(B) Line: Reconstruction error for iCSD and kCSD (with λ and R chosen via cross-validation) for increasing the SD of noise.
+Potentials used for the reconstructions were generated by the big sources CSD profile and recorded on a 7 × 7 regular rectangular grid.

-shows that the λ obtained with cross-validation gives a very good estimate of the optimal value.
+that the λ obtained with cross-validation gives a very good estimate of the optimal value.

-4.2 Parameter selection

-In the previous sections we have proposed heuristic suggestions how to select parameter values.
+4.2 Parameter Selection.
+In the previous sections, we proposed heuristic suggestions for selecting parameter values.
 Cross-validation, which we used for selecting optimal value of λ in ridge regression, can also be used to select values of other parameters of the method.
-The main parameter is R but we could have a parameter setting the extend of the sources beyond the area span by the electrodes and thus consider influence of sources beyond the region of interest.
-In general we may want our method to depend on parameters p_1, \ldots, p_m and get their values using cross-validation.
-In practice we select m finite sets $\mathcal{P}1, \ldots \mathcal{P}m$ containing the parameters $p_1 \in \mathcal{P}1, \ldots p_1 \in \mathcal{P}m$, consider all possible combinations of parameter values $\mathcal{P} = \mathcal{P}1 \times \mathcal{P}2 \times \ldots \times \mathcal{P}m$ and do cross-validation as discussed above.
+The main parameter is R, but we could have a parameter setting the extent of the sources beyond the area span by the electrodes and thus consider the influence of sources beyond the region of interest.
+In general, we may want our method to depend on parameters p_1, \ldots, p_m and get their values using cross-validation.
+In practice we select m finite sets $\mathcal{P}1, \ldots, \mathcal{P}m$ containing the parameters $p_1 \in \mathcal{P}1, \ldots, p_1 \in \mathcal{P}m$, consider all possible combinations of parameter values $\mathcal{P} = \mathcal{P}1 \times \mathcal{P}2 \times \cdots \times \mathcal{P}m$, and do cross-validation as discussed.
 One can construct the sets P_1, \ldots, P_m using prior knowledge or just let them cover a wide range of values.

-To illustrate the power of this approach to parameter tuning that includes regularization we examined the performance of kCSD as noise grows (Fig. 9 B)).
-At each level of noise λ and R were chosen through cross-validation.
+To illustrate the power of this approach to parameter tuning that includes regularization, we examined the performance of kCSD as noise grows (see Figure 9B).
+At each level of noise, λ and R were chosen through cross-validation.
 We compared the reconstruction error of the obtained solution with the performance of spline iCSD.
 The improvement is significant.

-5 Discussion and summary
+5 Discussion and Summary

-In this article we have introduced a new framework for estimation of current sources from extracellular potentials using kernel methods.
-Introduction of kernels in this context opens up new experimental possibilities allowing efficient approximation of the sources from arbitrary distributions of contacts.
-We discuss here the advantages and limitations of the presented approach indicating possible further directions of development, both in the physical and statistical aspects of the problem.
+In this letter, we have introduced a new framework for estimating of current sources from extracellular potentials using kernel methods.
+Introducing kernels in this context opens up new experimental possibilities allowing efficient approximation of the sources from arbitrary distributions of contacts.
+We discuss here the advantages and limitations of this approach, indicating possible further directions of development in both the physical and statistical aspects of the problem.

-Advantages of kCSD The main advantages of kCSD compared with the previously developed methods are (i) conceptual separation of the model construction (introducing the sources and potentials - the $b_i(\mathbf{x})$ and $\tilde{b}j(\mathbf{y})$ basis functions) from the distribution of electrode locations, and (ii) ease of reconstructing CSD from arbitrarily located contacts.
-One immediate benefit is that in cases such as the 3D recordings analyzed in Łęski, Wójcik, Tereszczuk, Świejkowski, Kublik & Wróbel (2007), Łęski, Kublik, Świejkowski, Wróbel & Wójcik (2010), where we know that the potentials where not recorded exactly on a grid, in the framework of kCSD we can take the best estimates of electrode position and the cost of calculations does not change, as opposed to the 3D iCSD where we assumed electrode location on a regular grid and neglected possible errors.
+5.1 Advantages of kCSD.
+The main advantages of kCSD compared with the previously developed methods are (1) conceptual separation of the model construction (introducing the sources and potentials-the $b_i(\mathbf{x})$ and $\tilde{b}j(\mathbf{y})$ basis functions) from the distribution of electrode locations and (2) ease of reconstructing CSD from arbitrarily located contacts.
+One immediate benefit is that in cases such as the 3D recordings analyzed in Leski et al. (2007, 2010), where we know that the potentials where not recorded exactly on a grid, in the framework of kCSD, we can take the best estimates of electrode position and the cost of calculations does not change, as opposed to the 3D iCSD, where we assumed electrode location on a regular grid and neglected possible errors.